-  These apps for your phone can help point your OTA antenna.
+These apps for a smart phone can help point your OTA antenna.
 They can be useful and accurate when you are in the attic or on the roof trying to adjust your antenna.
 Just use one of these apps to point your antenna in the right direction.

-These sites will also tell you the distance the broadcast towers are from your house.
-This will give you an idea of the mile range antenna you will need to pick up the stations.
+These sites will also tell the distance the broadcast towers are from your house.
+This will give you an idea of the mile range antenna needed to pick up the stations.